-The most important job a participating member parent can do for all the kids is become an instructor.
+The most important job a member adult can do for all the kids is become an instructor.
 Sky Tavern is first and foremost a teaching facility and without instructors there is no program.
 We need parents that are willing to teach skiing and snowboarding at all levels.
 Our PSIA/AASI certified instructors teach you to teach the kids.
-They are parents that started out just like you, with little or no instructing experance and found out they loved doing it.
+They are parents that started out just like you, with little or no instructing experience and found they loved sharing the sport.
 They then went on to become great teachers and were certified through Sky Tavern's in-house process.
 We can teach any parent to instruct!
-That is how they got their start.
-We even have a special clinic to teach willing parents that have never been on a board to teach snowboarding.
-It is fun and you might surprise yourself and your kids.
+That is how they got their start; it can be yours.
 Give it a try, please!
 Instructor clinics are held during the preseason at Sky Tavern and at other resorts to get parents up to speed as instructors.
+You will have all the tools you need by opening day to change a kid's life forever.
+Please be an instructor!

-If your child is already a rock star on the slopes, we would love for them to join us as a Junior Ski or Snowboard Instructor or be a part of the Sky Tavern Race Team!
+If your child is already a rock star on the slopes, we would love for them to join us as a Junior Ski or Snowboard Instructor.
 Being a Junior Instructor can lead to huge jumps in self-confidence and be the first step towards a career in the mountains or maybe one in the classroom.
-Race Team training includes instruction on proper skiing techniques, training on race courses or parks, and videotaping and analysis.
-For more information on either Race Team or Junior Instructing, please refer to Programs.
+Little kids learn well from big kids and the big kids take this seriously.
+Our race and freestyle programs are amazing and the start to winter competitions.
+There is also a program for teenagers with our Ski Patrol or some of the older kids become paid lift operators.
+Sky Tavern is for the whole family.
+For more information click Programs.